gersonmontenegro/vueblogservices/README.md

 At this point, the first 2 steps are done.
 Now is the turn to make the authorization system, and here I'm not going to describe something that could be easily found on Internet.
 For example, [this article](https://medium.com/modulr/create-api-authentication-with-passport-of-laravel-5-6-1dc2d400a7f) is one of my favorites, because explain with a lot of detail how to create what we need.
 It was made for Laravel 5.6, but works perfectly on 5.7.

-After create the authorization system, I decided to jump for a little while to the 7th step, because I wanted to ensure that everything was ok by making some simple [unit testing](https://github.com/gersonmontenegro/vueblogservices/blob/master/tests/Unit/AuthTest.php), and yes, all in order until now:
+After create the authorization system, I decided to jump for a little while to the 7th step, because I wanted to ensure that everything was ok by making some simple [unit testing](https://github.com/gersonmontenegro/vueblogservices/blob/master/tests/Unit/AuthTest.php), and yes, all is in order until now:

 ![](https://lh3.googleusercontent.com/ZvYnWqKUIdbWnnwmqlP-Nvg-ZQgvIoSAq2x7wXYOrhtpLxTFET2eiUy9lvkxYHFmRl1geeHu30es=s900)